Welcome back for another post 🙂

-But despite this, Bates doesn’t just moan and rant, she gives every chapter an uplifting tone, showing the success stories of many women throughout history, and arguing that, despite these pressures from society, women can be whatever they want to be, and should continue to break barriers.
+But despite this, Bates doesn’t just moan and rant.
+She gives every chapter an uplifting tone, showing the success stories of many women throughout history, and arguing that- despite these pressures from society- women can be whatever they want to be, and should continue to break barriers.

 As well as addressing important sexual and online stereotypes of women, and the impossible standards society sets for women in relationships, life and work, Bates also uses this book as a kind of ‘guide’ to young women.
 She explains basic anatomy, and provides factual information about subjects such as masturbation and STIs.

 I thought this was a brilliant idea, and this book was partly about spreading an uplifting message to young women, and partly a guide for young people about ‘sensitive’ or ‘taboo’ issues that their peers may not feel comfortable talking about.
 For any girl growing up in society, I would say this book is a must read!

 I thought this book was brilliant.
-The messages of female strength, competence and power were so strong, and Bates spreads the idea that women should not feel like imposters in this ‘male’ world, but instead should feel that they are good enough in themselves, and they deserve every opportunity to do well.
+The messages of female strength, competence, and power were so strong- and Bates spreads the idea that women should not feel like imposters in this ‘male’ world.
+Women need to feel good enough in themselves, and they deserve every opportunity to do well.

 As women we are good enough as we are.
 We face a lot of pressure about getting into relationships, living up to sexual stereotypes, and looking like the ‘perfect’ woman every single day.
 So much so that it can feel unbearable at times, especially when teamed with personal doubts and pressure.
-But we are strong, and we are good enough as we are, despite all these mixed messages we get from society.
+But we are strong, and we are good enough as we are, despite the mixed messages we get from society.

 Bates makes it clear that society is not always going to have faith in ourselves, so it’s important that we have faith in ourselves.
 And it’s important to support those around us.
 Feminism is about supporting other women, and furthering their goals when we can, to give more and more women the opportunities they need.